Sidcot School Privacy Notice:

 From time to time the School may pass personal data (including sensitive personal data where appropriate) to third parties, including local authorities, other public bodies (eg the DBS, NCTL, UK Border Agency, HM Revenue and Customs, Department for Education and Department for Work and Pensions), independent school bodies such as the Independent Schools' Inspectorate and the Independent Schools Council, school doctors and other health professionals, contractors appointed to process data on behalf of the School, transport companies and the School’s professional advisers.
-The School will usually do this because it is required to by law or in pursuance of its legitimate interests, but if your specific consent is required, we will tell you and ask for it.
+The School will usually do this because it is required to by law, because of a contract, it is in the School's legitimate interests or with your explicit consent which we will ask you for.

 Please note that once our students reach the age of 13, the law requires us to pass on certain information about them to our local authority, North Somerset Council, who have responsibilities in relation to the education or training of 13-19 year olds.
 We provide them with these students’ names and addresses, dates of birth, name(s)/address(es) of their parent(s)/guardian(s) and any other information relevant to their role.
 We may also share certain personal data relating to children aged 16 and over with post-16 education and training providers in order to secure appropriate services for them.

 A parent/guardian can ask that no information apart from their child’s name, address and date of birth be passed to North Somerset Council by informing the Data Protection Lead.
 This right is transferred to the child once he/she reaches the age 16.
 For more information about services for young people, please go to our local authority website https://www.n-somerset.gov.uk/Pages/default.aspx

 If you need more information about how our local authority and/or DfE collect and use your information, please visit: